-Comparing the contour maps and scatter plots of head inversion estimates (Figures 4a through 4f) with head-and-flux inversion estimates (Figures 5a through 5f), we observe that flux conditioning improves estimates in all prior information cases considered.
-Specifically, according to the contour maps (Figures 4a, 4c, 4e, 5a, 5c, and 5e), estimates from head-andflux inversion better delineate layers and depict more details within layers of the reference field, especially in the cases where the uniform prior K field is used.
-The improvement is not limited to areas within the well field-flux conditioning also improves estimates near the domain boundaries even when small correlation lengths are assumed (Figure 4a and Figure 5a).
-When a uniform K is the prior mean, scatter plots reveal that the spread and the bias of the estimates based on head and flux data (Figures 5b and 5d) are significantly smaller than those based on both head data alone (Figures 4b and 4d).
+Comparing the contour maps and scatterplots of head inversion estimates (Figures 4a-4f) with head-and-flux inversion estimates (Figures 5a-5f), we observe that flux conditioning improves estimates in all prior information cases considered.
+Specifically, according to the contour maps (Figures 4a, 4c, 4e, 5a, 5c, and 5e), estimates from head-and-flux inversion better delineate layers and depict more details within layers of the reference field, especially in the cases where the uniform prior K field is used.
+The improvement is not limited to areas within the well field-flux conditioning also improves estimates near the domain boundaries even when small correlation lengths are assumed (Figures 4a and 5a).
+When a uniform K is the prior mean, scatterplots reveal that the spread and the bias of the estimates based on head and flux data (Figures 5b and 5d) are significantly smaller than those based on both head data alone (Figures 4b and 4d).
 When distributed means are the prior, the improvements due to additional flux data on the estimates are less obvious (Figures 4f and 5f).
 This is likely due to the particular reference K field used, in which the highest permeability layer (layer 2) is nearly uniform (variance of $\ln K = 0.1$).
 Because of its low variability, the benefits of specifying its correct prior mean outweigh the benefits of flux information.
 We note that, however, the above may not be true for high variability layers such as layer 4, which has variance of $\ln K = 4.0$.

-Results of flux and head conditioning for the layered system, created with uniform mean and large statistical anisotropy ratios (Figure S4 in supporting material section and Tso [2015]), also corroborate the aforementioned results.
+Results of flux and head conditioning for the layered system, created with uniform mean and large statistical anisotropy ratios (supporting information Figure S4 and Tso [2015]), also corroborate the aforementioned results.
 In this case, the domain is identical to that of the reference field in Figure 2 but its reference K field has a mean $\ln K$ of -1.384 and a variance of 3.0.
-The horizontal and vertical correlation lengths are 50 m and 10 m, respectively.
-As shown in Figure S4a, this is also a layered case but is more stratified than the reference field in Figure 2.
-Using a uniform mean and long horizontal correlation scales, the head-and-flux inversion estimates (Figure S4d) reveal fine layers more sharply than those from head inversion (Figure S4b).
+The horizontal and vertical correlation lengths are 50 and 10 m, respectively.
+As shown in supporting information Figure S4a, this is also a layered case but is more stratified than the reference field in Figure 2.
+Using a uniform mean and long horizontal correlation scales, the head-and-flux inversion estimates (supporting information Figure S4d) reveal fine layers more sharply than those from head inversion (supporting information Figure S4b).
 It also better portrait the low-K zone beneath at the bottom of the domain.
-The scatter plots also show that the estimates from head-and-flux inversion are less biased (Figure S4e vs. Figure S4c).
+The scatterplots also show that the estimates from head-and-flux inversion are less biased (supporting information Figure S4e versus Figure S4c).

-To better investigate the effects of head and head/flux data conditioning from the results in Figures 4 and 5, as well as the effect of different levels of noise in distributed mean prior models, we plot bar charts of the performance metrics (R^2 , slope, and L_2) for Cases 1a-b, as wells as Cases 2a-d that use short correlation lengths, in Figures 6, 7, and 8, respectively.
+To better investigate the effects of head and head/flux data conditioning from the results in Figures 4 and 5, as well as the effect of different levels of noise in distributed mean prior models, we plot bar charts of the performance metrics (R^2 , slope, and L_2) for Cases 1a and 1b, as wells as Cases 2a-2d that use short correlation lengths, in Figures 6-8, respectively.
 In these bar charts, the metrics for the overall estimates are in blue, while those for the interior estimates are in red.